kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

 docker ps
 ```

 If there is anything running then kill it.
 Then, Connect to the physical rover/TurtleBot network and make sure the required robot drivers are running.
+Edit the .env file and make sure to change the

-All the lights on the bot should be on.
+All the led lights on the bot should be on.
 Ip address will be displayed on the robot's screen.
 Login to your Physcial bot: